SanderKangur/scannit/README.md

-# scannit
+# Scannit

-App for an EBS students' startup.
-Main idea is to scan food wrappers for allergens and ingredients.
+Mobile application for recognizing allergens on food packages with text recognition. to scan food wrappers for allergens and ingredients.
 Uses Firebase ML Kit for text recognition.

 ## Getting Started